 The new access route provides a compacted gravel trail with grades of 6.8% or less from the parking lot to the falls, allowing closer access for emergency and service vehicles.
 The changes allow those with mobility challenges an opportunity to enjoy the natural wonders of the Valley and improve toilet facilities near where park visitors tend to congregrate in the summer.
 The trail is 3.5 metres (11.5 ft) in width which is similar to the main trail into the park from the parking lot.
 The new trail between the falls and toilet is 2.2 metres (7.2 ft) wide.

-After several park users voiced concern about the proposed 3 x 3 metre covered viewing platform at the falls, as well as the proposal to convert the existing falls toilet to a change room, the regional district has revised plans for both.
-The existing toilet will be removed.
-No change rooms are planned other than a single new accessible toilet.
-The viewing platform is being redesigned without a roof or concrete floor.
+After several park users voiced concern about the proposed 3 x 3 metre covered viewing platform at the falls, as well as the proposal to convert the existing falls toilet to a change room, the regional district revised plans for both.
+The existing toilet was removed rather than being converted to a change room.
+The viewing platform was redesigned to a rock and gravel lookout point.

-The project will be completed well before the May long weekend.
-Strathcona Sunsrise Rotary Club has donated $8,500 towards the project.
-An additional grant of $20,000 has been awarded by the Rick Hansen Foundation.
 We gratefully acknowledge the financial support of the Rick Hansen Foundation and the Province of British Columbia through the Ministry of Social Development and Social Innovation.
+The CVRD received a grant of $20,000 from the Rick Hansen Foundation for this project.